godspeedsystems/gs-documentation/docs/microservices-framework/authorization/authz-usecases.md

 :::tip Note
 Currently the datasouce plugin level authz handling has not been adopted by any plugin.
-You can perhaps pick up prisma plugin and help us achieve that.
+You can perhaps [pick up a plugin](https://github.com/godspeedsystems/gs-plugins) and help us achieve that.
 Else just wait for a short while and we will update the prisma to plugin to handle this.
 :::